mikedcode/mikedcode.github.io/README.md

 ### Phone Prankster
 > **Phone Prankster** was made for making prank phone calls :smiling_imp:..
 > is was also present in the making of **Studio 3** and they worked in tandem
-> to make prank calls for the show.
+> to make prank phone calls for the show.
 >
 > ![alt Status][private-status]
 > ![alt Built-For][built-macios]